Contents

 Responsibilities of a qualified supervisor

 The qualified supervisor should be present and direct operations over the crane activity, including any activities related to the process.
-The qualified supervisor should also review the crane activity procedures with all workers involved in the operations.
+The qualified supervisor should review and confirm the qualifications of workers involved in the operations and review the crane activity procedures with those workers.
 The qualified supervisor should also use and complete the Tower/Self-Erect Crane Pre-Assembly Checklist published by BC Crane Safety.
 Before a tower crane is put into service, the qualified supervisor must ensure that the requirements of section 14.75 of the Regulation have been met.

 Employer due diligence